bdittmer-godaddy/if/README.md

     now the junk is found;
     say "There is an odd shaped purple animal eating the trash saying 'Mmmmm trash, I love trash!'".

-A Extra Bathroom Closet is a openable closed container.
+A Extra Bedroom Closet is a openable closed container.
 The description is "The closet contains all sorts of stuff.
 Opening it will cause all sorts of junk to all out."
-The Extra Bathroom Closet is in the Extra Bedroom.
+The Extra Bedroom Closet is in the Extra Bedroom.

 Section 6 - Master Bedroom